 Officers’ conduct in depth investigations regarding animal cruelty to include dog and cock fighting involving felony prosecution.

 Officers participate in community neighborhood association meetings and community outreach programs to include humane education and various other customized instructional programs.

 Customer Service Representative:

-Front line staff are positioned in the main lobby of the Animal Care & Control Center and assist citizens when they come to the shelter for a variety of reasons:
+Front line staff are positioned in the main lobby of the Animal Services Center and assist citizens when they come to the shelter for a variety of reasons:

 Animal intake (strays and surrenders)